 But, despite all of our progress… it still felt off.
 It was still a bit icky.
 It had that “not so fresh” feeling.
 So the department stepped up and brought this baby home.

 We’ve come a long way, but we aren’t there yet.
 Once the paint has dried, and the carpets get cleaned, we will have a big, beautiful, empty room – ready to be filled with furniture*, and students, and memory-making.
-Look forward to the grand opening of the Psychology graduate student room**, coming (hopefully) Winter 2017.
+Look forward to the grand opening of the Psychology graduate student room**, coming (hopefully) Fall 2017.

 * Update: The AGSP recently purchased three (comfortable!) couches.
 This is just the beginning, we will soon launch fundraising initiatives to save up for tables, chairs, lamps, and maybe even a projector too!